-Amazingly, when I boxed as a kid in the mid to late 1950s, I noticed that all the other kids my age were throwing a lot of wild haymakers.
+Amazingly, when I boxed as a kid in the mid to late 1950s, I noticed that other kids my age were throwing a lot of wild haymakers.
 I realized that if I go up the middle inside, my punches would consistently land first.
 This in fact proved to be correct, which led to my becoming a hero in my age group for beating a bully I was matched up with in a fight.
 What I had inadvertently figured out on my own was actually wing chun’s centerline theory.
 Even though my opponent’s roundhouse punches were more powerful, because my weaker centerline punches consistently landed first, his wild punches were neutralized.
-In the 1950s wing chun was totally unknown outside of China and was only taught by and for Chinese.
+In the 1950s wing chun (like all Chinese martial arts) was totally unknown outside of China and was only taught by and for Chinese.

 Tai chi chuan was the art I had trained in the longest, but it too lacked the simplicity, directness, and practicality of wing chun.
 Tai chi chuan sparring, under Grandmaster William C.C.
-Chen looked to observers just like western boxing; great for sport fighting, but not practical for the street until you are at an extremely high level of expertise.
+Chen looked to observers just like western boxing; great for sport fighting, but not practical for the street until you are at a high level of expertise.

 I had often felt frustrated by how challenging it was to apply the internal aspects of tai chi chuan to freestyle push hands and sparring (with gloves).
 I was continually falling back on external techniques rather than internal skill, and I probably would have been better off going to a local boxing gym, which I actually did for a brief time (Natick Boxing Club), until I realized that those guys were totally focused on sport fighting in the ring.
-My interest was in sparring as a way to explore the internal fighting aspects of tai chi chuan and I had no interest in fighting in the ring for sport.
+My interest was in sparring as a way to explore the internal fighting aspects of tai chi chuan and I had no interest in fighting in the ring or in any tournaments.
 It was actually good experience, but I left the boxing club and refocused all my energy on tai chi chuan with my teacher William C.C.
 Chen in NYC.
 A little while later, after studying the newly released wing chun video cassettes around 1982, wing chun seemed to be the perfect martial art, especially for my temperament, and had everything I was looking for in a brilliantly simple, no-nonsense, complete system.

 Unfortunately, to find the time in my busy week to begin training in wing chun, I would have had to give up tai chi chuan with Master Chen.
 I simply had no time to train in wing chun at that time in my life and I had already put in way too much training time in tai chi chuan to give it up, especially since William C.C.
 Chen was one of the top tai chi chuan masters and tai chi chuan fighters in the world—probably the best at that time.
 I was spending evenings and weekends on empty-hand forms, weapon forms, push hands, two-person drills, and freestyle sparring.
 Between my work life, my martial art life, and family life, there was simply no way to start training in wing chun at that time.